-Wematter can proudly present three major accomplishments that are on the world record level.
-Since its founding, Wematter has focused on a user-friendly SLS 3D-printer that is so easy to use that it can be placed in offices, hospitals and laboratories.
+Since its founding, Wematter has focused on a user-friendly SLS 3D-printer so easy to use that it can be placed in offices, hospitals, and laboratories.

-Wematter is currently getting ready to go to market with our Aurora Polypropen powder.
-Please find preliminary data for this product in the sheet below.
+Wematter is currently getting ready to go to market with its Aurora Polypropen powder.
+Preliminary data for this product may be found in the below product sheet.

 PolyPropylene material data sheet

 The preparation of polymers in powder form is another achievement.
 PP powders, like Aurora Polypropen, can be used in powder bed machines, such as SLS or MJF printers.
 Wematter’s development team has produced a strong composite powder based on PP pellets.